 The Center is located within the bigger property covering the Davao City Water District.
 An entrance fee is due upon entering the DCWD gate, PHP 5 for adults and PHP 3 for children.
 From the gate, walk through the large central plaza to the other end - the gravel road goes downhill before terminating at the Center's entrance.

-The Philippine Eagle Center charges an entrance fee of PHP 50 for adults and PHP 30 for guests 18 years old and below.
+The Philippine Eagle Center charges an entrance fee of PHP 150 (US$ 3) for adults, and PHP 100 (US$ 2) for children 18 years old and below.

 Operating hours: 8am to 5pm daily, including holidays